 - While You’re at Work = 60 degrees

 - For When You Get Home = 68 degrees

 - Overnight = 60 degrees

-Of course, some of those temperatures seem chilly, so adjust these suggestion accordingly as to what?s comfortable for you.
+Of course, some of those temperatures seem chilly, so adjust these suggestions accordingly as to what's comfortable for you.